openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 ![Fork example](../Images/nightscout/ns_fork.jpg)

+* Where it says `Branch: master` (to the far-left of the green "Clone or download" button), click on it and choose `dev`.
+This button should then say `Branch: dev`.

 * Scroll down until you see the purple `Deploy to Heroku` button.
 Click that button.

 ![Deploy to heroku button](../Images/nightscout/deploy_heroku.jpg)